 The key assumptions concerning the future and other key sources of estimation uncertainty at the reporting date, that have significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year, are described below.
-The Company based its assumptions and estimates on parameters available when the consolidated financial statements were prepared.
+The Company based its assumptions and estimates on parameters available when the condensed consolidated interim financial statements were prepared.
 Existing circumstances and assumptions about future developments, however, may change due to market changes or circumstances arising beyond the control of the Company.
 Such changes are reflected in the assumptions when they occur.

-Exploration and evaluation expenditure
+Exploration and evaluation assets

-The application of the Company's accounting policy for exploration and evaluation expenditures requires judgement in the following areas:
+The application of the Company's accounting policy for exploration and evaluation assets requires judgment in the following areas: